ChartsCSS/ChartsCSS.org/src/components/wrapper.md

 | Chart Legend    | **Optional** | `<ul>` / `<ol>` |
 | Chart Data      | **Required** | `<table>`       |

+As of version 1.0.0, the new best practice is to add a wrapper element to all your charts.

 ## Data Table

 To turn the data table into a chart, you need to add the `.charts-css` class to the `<table>` element itself: